charltonstanley/ansible-role-restic/README.md

 ## Description

-The restic role automatically installs the [`restic`](https://restic.readthedocs.io/en/stable) application and configures a systemd service with a systemd timer to allow backups to run on a schedule.
+The restic ansible role automatically installs the [`restic`](https://restic.readthedocs.io/en/stable) application and configures a systemd service with a systemd timer to allow backups to run on a schedule.
+Currently only sftp is supported, but this could probably easily be modified to accomodate other protocols.

 Role tasks:

-* download and install `restic`
+* download and install restic
 * create a service acccount and primary group
 * create a systemd service and systemd timer
 * create any required directories
-* add directories to exclude by default from backups (i.e. `/proc`, `/dev`, etc.)
+* specify a list to exclude by default from backups (i.e. `/proc`, `/dev`, etc.)
-* specify a list of directories to include by default
+* specify a list of directories to ibackup
+* start the systemd timer

 ## Role Variables